Signed in as:

 filler@godaddy.com

-Dissolved Air Flotation (DAF) is a process for the removal of fine suspended material from an aqueous suspension.
-The term "flotation" indicates something floated on or at the surface of a liquid.
+Dissolved Air Flotation (DAF) is a process utilized in wastewater treatment for the removal of fine suspended material from an aqueous suspension.
+The term "flotation" indicates something that floats on or at the surface of a liquid.

-The DAF provides the energy for effective flotation in the form of extremely fine air bubbles, which become attached to the suspended material to be removed.
-This attachment of bubbles to the particle "reduces" the density of the particle resulting in increased buoyancy, thus effecting flotation.
-Chemical conditioning is often used to increase the effectiveness of the dissolved air flotation process.
+The DAF system provides the energy for effective flotation in the form of extremely fine air bubbles, which attach themselves to the suspended material to be removed.
+This attachment reduces the density of the particle, resulting in increased buoyancy and thus facilitating flotation.
+Chemical conditioning is often employed to enhance the effectiveness of the dissolved air flotation process.

-The most reliable and positive method of producing bubbles of the proper size is to dissolve air into water under pressure and to then reduce the pressure of the solution.
-As the pressure is reduced, the air comes out of solution in the form of micro bubbles.
+The most reliable method for producing bubbles of the proper size within a DAF system is to dissolve air into water under pressure and then reduce the pressure of the solution.
+As the pressure decreases, the air comes out of solution in the form of micro bubbles.

-Our Dissolved Air Flotation Clarifier is suited for wastewater streams containing solids, oils, and greases, which are difficult to settle or have a tendency to float.
-With proper chemical conditioning we remove colloidal and emulsified materials.
-Complete pretreatment systems can be supplied.
+Our Dissolved Air Flotation Clarifier is designed to handle wastewater streams that contain solids, oils, and greases, which are challenging to settle or have a tendency to float.
+With appropriate chemical conditioning, we effectively remove colloidal and emulsified materials.
+Complete pretreatment systems can be supplied to ensure optimal performance.

-The Drop-X Dissolved Air Flotation Clarifier is designed for the removal of suspended solids or water immiscible liquids from process or wastewater to produce an effluent of high clarity and free of objectionable particles or liquid.
-Dissolved air flotation is best applied to remove materials that normally settle slowly, persist by remaining in suspension, or have a tendency to float.
+The Drop-X Dissolved Air Flotation Clarifier is specifically engineered for the removal of suspended solids or water immiscible liquids from process or wastewater, producing an effluent of high clarity that is free of objectionable particles or liquids.
+Dissolved air flotation is particularly effective for removing materials that typically settle slowly, remain suspended, or tend to float.

 DAF APPLICATION